What is the Modern Slavery Act Australia and how to comply?

 The statement must be signed off by a director of the highest governing body and submitted to the Australian government for publication on a public registry.

-What is the annual Modern Slavery Act reporting deadline?
+What is the annual Modern Slavery Act Australia reporting deadline?

 Businesses are required to submit their modern slavery statement within six months of the end of their financial year.
-For instance, companies with a financial year ending on 31 December, who submitted their modern slavery statement before 30 June 2023, must submit their second-year statements before 30 June 2024.
-Similarly, those with a financial year ending on 30 June 2024, should submit their second-year statements by 31 December 2024.
+For example, if a company’s financial year ends on 31 December 2024, their modern slavery statement must be submitted by 30 June 2025.
+Similarly, if a company’s financial year ends on 30 June 2025, the statement should be submitted by 31 December 2025.

 Modern Slavery Act guidance

-Monash University published a research report in 2022 reviewing modern slavery statements from the ASX 100, a good resource on what to do and what not to do for companies preparing or revising their statements.
-Breaking down disclosure strengths and weaknesses, quality of responses and areas for improvement provides well researched insights on how to improve the quality of the modern slavery statement.
+Monash University publishes an annual research report reviewing modern slavery statements from the ASX 100, which is a good resource on what to do – and what not to do – for companies preparing or revising their statements.
+This report presents the results of Monash’s Modern Slavery Research program, breaking down disclosure strengths and weaknesses, quality of responses and areas for improvement and provides well-researched insights on how to improve the quality of the modern slavery statement.

 • Transparent disclosure of structure and operations